yacy/yacy_search_server/README.md

 YaCy will authorize users automatically if they access the server from its localhost.
-After about 10 minutes a random password is generated and then it is no longer possible to log in from a remote location.
+After about 10 minutes a random password is generated, and then it is no longer possible to log in from a remote location.
 If you install YaCy on a server that is not your workstation you must set an admin account immediately after the first start-up.
 Open: